riferrei/pacman-with-elasticsearch/README.md

      **Note**: Keep in mind that whatever you select here will also dictate where the game will be installed.

-- 6) Select the cloud provider and region where you want to store the data.
-- 7) In the bottom of the page click on the `Customize` button.
+- 6) In the bottom of the page click on the `Customize` button.
-- 8) Under the data node section, click on `User settings override`.
+- 7) Under the data node section, click on `User settings override`.
-- 9) Paste the following content in the `User settings override` box.
+- 8) Paste the following content in the `User settings override` box.
      ```yaml
      http.cors.enabled : true
      http.cors.allow-origin : "*"
      http.cors.allow-methods : OPTIONS, HEAD, GET, POST, PUT, DELETE
      http.cors.allow-headers : "*"
      ```
-- 10) Finally click on the button `Create deployment` on the bottom of the page.
+- 9) Finally click on the button `Create deployment` on the bottom of the page.

 ## 2. Deploying the Game in the Cloud Provider